microsoft/AI-For-Beginners/lessons/2-Symbolic/README.md

 Block Syntax | Indent | | |

 3. **Procedural representations** are based on representing knowledge by a list of actions that can be executed when a certain condition occurs.
    - Production rules are if-then statements that allow us to draw conclusions.
-For example, a doctor can have a rule saying that **IF** a patient has high fever **OR** high level of C-reactive protein in blood test **THEN** he has an inflammation.
+For example, a doctor can have a rule saying that **IF** a patient has a high fever **OR** a high level of C-reactive protein in a blood test **THEN** he has an inflammation.
 Once we encounter one of the conditions, we can make a conclusion about inflammation, and then use it in further reasoning.
    - Algorithms can be considered another form of procedural representation, although they are almost never used directly in knowledge-based systems.

 4. **Logic** was originally proposed by Aristotle as a way to represent universal human knowledge.
    - Predicate Logic as a mathematical theory is too rich to be computable, therefore some subset of it is normally used, such as Horn clauses used in Prolog.
-   - Descriptive Logic is a family of logical systems used to represent and reason about hierarchies of objects distributed knowledge representations such as *semantic web*.
+   - Descriptive Logic is a family of logical systems used to represent and reason about hierarchies of objects distributed knowledge representations such as the *semantic web*.

 ## Expert Systems